-Copenhagen, the capital of Denmark, and Bergen, a coastal city in Norway, are separated by a distance of about 664 miles (1,000 kilometers), which can be covered in several different ways by travelers.
-Although they are both Scandinavian cities, Copenhagen and Bergen are quite far apart.
+Copenhagen, the capital of Denmark, and Bergen, a coastal city in Norway, are separated by a distance of around 660 miles (1,000 kilometers), which can be covered in several different ways.
 While Copenhagen is a busy European capital and business center, Bergen is a smaller city that mainly attracts tourists looking to explore Norway's famous coastal fjords.
-To give you a sense of scale, Bergen's population is about a third the size of Copenhagen's.
+To give you a sense of scale, Bergen's population is about one-third of Copenhagen's.

-The easiest way to get from Copenhagen to Bergen is to fly.
-With a total flight time of less than two hours, and commonly low fares, this is your best bargain for both time and money.
-You may also consider the train in the spirit of the many Scandinavians who are participating in the "flight-shaming" movement, but it tends to be more expensive than flying and takes 16 hours, including transfer time.
+The easiest way to get from Copenhagen to Bergen is by plane.
+With a total flight time of less than two hours and with fares generally low, this is your best bargain for both time and money.
+You may also consider the train in the spirit of the many Scandinavians who are participating in the "flight-shaming" movement, but this tends to be more expensive than flying and takes 16 hours, including transfer time.
 If you don't mind the long ride, driving yourself is probably the best way to get to Bergen without flying and you can also see the entirety of Sweden's west coast and the Norwegian countryside on the way.

 |Car||13 hours, 20 minutes||664 miles (1,068 kilometers)|